hannahakonen/physio-cybersecurity/README.md

 The company processes healthcare customer and patient data, the laws and regulations of which are presented in Appendix 7.
 In Finland these include:

-- the Act on the Processing of Customer Data in Social and Healthcare Services (703/2023)
+- The Act on the Processing of Customer Data in Social and Healthcare Services (703/2023)
-- the EU General Data Protection Regulation (2016/679, GDPR)
+- The EU General Data Protection Regulation (2016/679, GDPR)
-- the Data Protection Act (1050/2018)
+- The Data Protection Act (1050/2018)
-- the Act on Healthcare Professionals (559/1994)
+- The Act on Healthcare Professionals (559/1994)

 In addition, Chapter 38 of the Criminal Code (39/1889) “Crimes related to information technology” defines data breaches, unauthorized use of data and crimes against information systems, and the Act on Electronic Identification and Trust Services (533/2016) regulates strong electronic identification.